prinxware/Prinxware/README.md

 - 🔭 I’m currently working on a web app(Afro!ARTS) an art gallery and marketplace website...

-- 🌱 I’m currently learning ASTRO, Alpine.js AND JS-ES6...
+- 🌱 I’m currently learning ASTRO, Svelte...

 - 👯 I’m looking to collaborate on any project you got going.....

-- 💬 Ask me about ASTRO, SASS, JS, FIGMA...
+- 💬 Ask me about ASTRO, SASS, Svelte, FIGMA...

-- 📫 Reach me: Princeowoh213@outlook.com...
+- 📫 Contact me: Princeowoh213@outlook.com...

 <!--
 **PRINXWARE/Prinxware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.